This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Minnesota’s state fruit, the honeycrisp apple is grown here after the development by the University of Minnesota.

 During the winter, they host holiday light events as well as pictured below.

 For your trip to the Twin Cities, be sure to check out my Minnesota packing checklist by season to help plan appropriately.

 If you’re visiting during the summer months, more inspiration for fun things to do here Minnesota Summer Bucket List.

-Was there anything I missed that you think is a must do in the Twin Cities?
-Click on the About Me section to send me an email or leave me a comment below!
+Was there anything I missed that you think is a must-do in the Twin Cities?
+Click on the About Me section to send me an email!